YSchaefer/pacbio_zebrafish/README.md

 # pacbio_zebrafish
-Scripts used for analysis of zebrafish PacBio data
+Scripts used for analysis of zebrafish PacBio data and visualization of results.